The dictionary defines “sublime” thus:

 Trump has made a policy of rudeness, but Democrats aren’t far behind.
 One Democrat, California Senator Kamala Harris, has adopted the slogan “Courage Not Courtesy.”

 I recently watched Bill Kristol’s “Conversation With Charles Murray,” in which Murray discusses the idea of a Universal Basic Income.
 This idea has champions on both the Right and the Left.
 Murray’s plan calls for the federal government to pay every American citizen about $1,000/month once he reaches age 21.
 This Universal Basic Income would replace welfare and other social programs.
 Unlike welfare, it wouldn’t be means-tested, so it wouldn’t require a large bureaucracy to administer.
 Unlike welfare, the Income wouldn’t rise if you had children, so it wouldn’t incentivize people to have children.
 The Income could be withdrawn for various reasons — for example, it could be withdrawn if one owed alimony or child-support.
 Murray forgot to mention (has anybody remembered to mention?) that it would be useful for the struggling artist/writer; Thoreau wouldn’t need his bean field if he had a Universal Basic Income.
-[Update November 2017: According to the New York Times, the “centerpiece proposal” of Italy’s Five Star Movement is “a universal guaranteed income.”]
+[Update November 2017: According to the New York Times, the “centerpiece proposal” of Italy’s Five Star Movement is “a universal guaranteed income.”
+The idea is being tried in Finland, Kenya, etc.]

 |1.|| I suspect that Burke would never have written about the sublime, or about aesthetics, if it weren’t for the buzz created by Smith’s translation of Longinus. back|